LewisJEllis/CIS194-project/README.md

 **What We Learned and Accomplished**

 First and foremost, this project helped us gain exposure to associated data types, thereby allowing us to create a generic Game class with our desired properties.
-Given a data type g, we defined new data types Move g and State g inside of the Game class, then proceeded by defining a number of functions using these associated data types.
+Given a data type ```g```, we defined new data types ```Move g``` and ```State g``` inside of the Game class, then proceeded by defining a number of functions using these associated data types.
 Through the use of this structure, we ensure that functions for one game are applied only to states and moves associated with that game.
-Furthermore, this also allowed us to write general functions such as playGame and makeHumanPlayer that were applicable to all games, which in turn led to better modularity and less reuse of code.
+Furthermore, this also allowed us to write general functions such as ```playGame``` and ```makeHumanPlayer``` that were applicable to all games, which in turn led to better modularity and less reuse of code.

 In our experience, this aspect of the project was a success - once we had implemented the framework, it took less than an hour to define an entirely new game from start to finish.
 Furthermore, thanks to the functions included in our framework, no additional work was required to play the game from the console using a text-based interface.